SeoulTech/seoultech-website/readme.md

 general:
 + apply css
 + write tests for components
-+ fix the router. possibly use hashes
 + add more pages to the site
 + consider using sessionStorage instead of localStorage
-+ fix es6 loader dependency
 + minify scripts and styles

 blog: